 New graduate courses must successfully move through the Senate curriculum approval process before they can be submitted for scheduling.
 That process is illustrated in the chart below.

 11.3 Directed Studies Courses

 For directed studies courses, after the student has obtained permission from their supervisor to take the course, the graduate student approaches a faculty member with a request for such a course.
 If the faculty member agrees, a course outline is developed and submitted, along with a directed studies course scheduling form, to the graduate program coordinator for approval.
 Such a course must typically be approved by a graduate committee in the department or program before the graduate program coordinator submits it for scheduling.
 Such courses must normally be submitted to the graduate program coordinator at least eight weeks before the course begins.
-Directed studies courses are scheduled by the department/program, except for IGS courses, which are scheduled by the College of Graduate Studies.
+Directed studies courses are scheduled by the department/program.

 11.4 Graduate Versions of Undergraduate Courses

 For graduate courses cross-listed with undergraduate courses, the course outline must clearly indicate the graduate-level course requirements, which must be above what is required of undergraduate students.

 11.5 IGS Courses